24x1 & 24x3 Needles For Singer Sewhandy 40K & 50D Toy Sewing Machines

 Availability of 24x1 Needles.

 Although 24x1 needles are still regarded as current, they can still be very hard to find.
-We therefore keep a few of these for sale to people who cannot find them locally.
+We therefore try to keep a few of these for sale to people who cannot find them locally.